gunner26735/XIP-NFT_Sharing-ref/sending_nft-content-type.md

 ## Backwards Compatibility

-- The only Compatibilatiy issue which can happen is the Chain compatibility and it's solution is also stated in the Specification section i.e to fetch the current chain on which the user is then fetch the token address of the token which the user wants to transfer OF that chain and call the transfer function on it.
-- Another Compatibility issue can be the token which the user wants to transfer is not supported on the platform and in this case a error should be thrown.
+- The only Compatibilatiy issue which can happen is the Chain compatibility.
+As for now only NFT's of Polygon Chain are provided to user for sharing.
+But this can be solved easily but adding more chains.
-- There can be a page to hear about User's request to addup a new token into whichever application you are developying[optional].
+- There can be a page to hear about User's request for adding additional chain support such as Arbitrum, Avalanch , etc.[optional].

 ## Test Cases

-- The only testcase the application will fail is the case in which the order of sending the command is changed i.e The correct order is "/pay 5 USDC".
-    - The user can mistaken it for "\pay 5 USDC"
-    - "/pya USDC 5"
-    - "/pay USDD 5"
-    - In such cases An Alert shall be provided specifying the correct order .
+- The application will be failed in following cases:
+    - when user erase the /nft from textbox
+    - when user erase the link of image
+    - when user append extra text after the link

 ## Reference Implementation